superstealthysheep/fuzzy-input/README.md

 # fuzzy-input
 Simple project to fuzzily handle user text input.
 Like autocorrect but worse!
+Also it's in Java.